+Units: 3

+When Offered: As offered

 This course examines special topics in government.
 Topics are announced each time that the course is offered.

-Repeatable: May be taken two (2) times with change in topic
+Repeatable: May be repeated two (2) times for credit with change in topic

+Grade Type: Letter Grade

 Prerequisite(s): POL 213